Master-SC/terratest-simple/README.md

-# TERRATEST BASICS
+# TERRATEST-SIMPLE

-This folder contains a very simple Terraform module to demonstrate how to use Terratest to write automated tests for Terraform code.
-This module takes in an input variable called example, renders it using a template_file data source, and outputs the result in an output variable called "my_ip_address".
+This repo contains a simple Terraform module to demonstrate how to use Terratest to write automated tests for Terraform code.

 # examples Folder